Canada–India relations: Carney premiership (2025–present)

-On 17 June 2025, during the 51st G7 summit in Kananaskis, Alberta, Canadian Prime Minister Mark Carney met with Indian Prime Minister Narendra Modi to reaffirm the two countries' ties.
-At the summit, which Carney called a “great honor” to host Indian Prime Minister Narendra Modi, both leaders emphasised shared goals in clean energy, AI, and counterterrorism.
-Modi called for “win-win cooperation,” and India’s foreign ministry confirmed plans to revive free trade talks and resume high-level engagement.
+On 17 June 2025, during the 51st G7 summit in Kananaskis, Alberta, Canadian prime minister Mark Carney met with Indian prime minister Narendra Modi to reaffirm the two countries' ties.
+At the summit, which Carney called a “great honor” to host Indian prime minister Narendra Modi, both leaders emphasised shared goals in clean energy, AI, and counterterrorism.
+Modi called for “win-win cooperation,” and India's foreign ministry confirmed plans to revive free trade talks and resume high-level engagement.
+During the 2020s, extortion-related crimes rose in Canada, primarily impacting South Asian communities.

-On 23 June 2025, Canadian Prime Minister Mark Carney issued a statement commemorating the 40th anniversary of the Air India Flight 182 bombing, calling it the "deadliest attack in our country’s history."
+On 23 June 2025, Canadian prime minister Mark Carney issued a statement commemorating the 40th anniversary of the Air India Flight 182 bombing, calling it the "deadliest attack in our country’s history."
 The 1985 tragedy, in which 329 people—most of them Canadians of Indian origin—were killed in a bombing carried out by Sikh extremists based in Canada with links to Babbar Khalsa, was highlighted as a sombre reminder of the enduring impact of terrorism.
 In August 2025, both nations appointed new envoys.
+In June 2025, David Eby, the Premier of British Columbia, asked Prime Minister Mark Carney to list the Lawrence Bishnoi gang as a designated terrorist group.
+Later that year, an RCMP report on the Lawrence Bishnoi gang assessed that it had been "acting on behalf of the Indian government" and that its criminal enterprise in Canada was growing.
+In September 2025, the government listed the gang as a terrorist entity.
+On 23 February 2026, the Government of Canada stated that it would revoke Tahawwur Hussain Rana's Canadian citizenship; Rana was implicated in the 2008 Mumbai attacks.
+The reason was not attributed to charges of terrorism, but that Rana had falsely declared to have lived in Ottawa and Toronto for 4 years before applying for Canadian citizenship in the year 2000.
+The RCMP had investigated that Rana spent nearly all that time in Chicago, where he owned several businesses and properties.

+Carney made a state visit to New Delhi and Mumbai in early 2026, where he met with Indian officials, including Modi; the two nations signed multiple MOUs worth billions of dollars, relating to energy, minerals, pharmaceuticals, academics, and more.
+In addition, in February 2026, a senior Canadian official told the Toronto Star that India was no longer linked to violent crime in Canada, a claim disputed by others.
+This claim was later affirmed by RCMP commissioner Michael Duheme in March.